shfischer/GA_MSE_PA/readme.md

 [shfischer/wklifeVII](https://github.com/shfischer/wklifeVII) as
 described in:

-> Fischer, S. H., De Oliveira, J. A. A., and Laurence T. Kell (2020).
+> Fischer, S. H., De Oliveira, J. A. A., and Kell, L. T. (2020).
+Linking
-> Linking the performance of a data-limited empirical catch rule to
+> the performance of a data-limited empirical catch rule to life-history
-> life-history traits.
+> traits.
 ICES Journal of Marine Science, 77: 1914-1926.
 > <https://doi.org/10.1093/icesjms/fsaa054>.

 The [PA branch](https://github.com/shfischer/GA_MSE/tree/PA) (also